MarkLB89/react_chat-PTModel/README.md

-# rect_chat using pretrained model
+# react_chat using pretrained model